fmyhre77/CircuitPython/README.md

         counter = 0
 ```
 ### Reflection
+My assignment was to make a LCD screen display the number of interrupts during a time period, so I used a run time variable to start the sequence.
+Once the time starts, the number of interrupts is counted by reading the state of the intterupter, then adding a value to a variable when it is interacted with.
 ## CircuitPython LCD
 ### Description and Code
 My assignment was to control an LCD screen using capacitive touch.
 One wire was to count up or down and the other one was to determine whether it went up or down.